--- Advertisement ---

 • Break a cycle, sometimes mental health disorders can be genetic but many times they can be created by environmental factors which means they don’t have to continue to pass down through your family.
 Try to break the cycle, seek treatment that enables you not to make generational mistakes, take care of your mind for a better tomorrow for the coming generations.

-Mental Health stigma
+Mental Health Support blog

 Why We Love Mental Health Awareness May